KBH00/Deeper_RelTR/README.md

 But, as you can see, we didn't extract any metadata like file size or things like that we normally know about.

 We propose a new metadata for image as scene graph, which can use various research field.
-But, our RelTR-based model can classify human emotions, age, races and also various breeds based on ImageNet classes.
+But, our RelTR-based model can classify human emotions, age, races based on deepface and also various breeds based on ImageNet classes.
 More details can be found in our brief [paper](https://github.com/KBH00/Deeper_RelTR/blob/main/demo/paper.pdf).